 A black framed conservatory makes for a subtle, modern elegance, all while keeping contemporary clean lines.
-Match this with a neutral colour palette such as ivory, grey and white.
+Match this with a neutral colour palette such as ivory, grey and white as well as a neutral color for your ovolo skirting.
 Modern interiors exhibit clear colours, clean space and sharp lines, but warmed up with throws and fluffy rugs to increase the comfort appeal.

 Photo By: Conservatory Craftsmen

 Of course your conservatory will mainly host plenty of natural light during the day, but it’s worth remembering those dark November nights.
 Although nothing compares to natural light, make sure you have enough artificial light to keep things cosy in the evening.
 Lamps are good place to start, as not only do they introduce light, but can come in different designs and styles and make for attractive decoration.

 There’s no reason your conservatory should be a completely separate room.
 With open plan becoming more and more popular in modern homes, why not open up your conservatory and connect it to your kitchen/living room?

 Although conservatories are usually used as an extra living space or the dining room, why not put it to a different use?
 Gym, playroom, art room, library… these are only a few!